 I know what you’re thinking...

-Why as a divorce mediator are you writing about how to save a marriage?
-Isn’t it your job to help couples end their marriage?
+Why as a divorce mediator are you writing about how to save a marriage relationship?
+Isn’t it your job to help couples end their marriage with a no-fault divorce?

 Honestly, I was thinking the same thing…

-Yes, my job is to help couples divorce peacefully and it isn't my role to help a husband and wife find a way to save the marriage.
+Yes, my job is to help couples divorce peacefully and it isn't my role to provide marriage therapy and help a husband and wife find a way to save the marriage.
 But divorce mediation is only appropriate when both spouses are on the same page.

 If one of you wants to end your marriage but the other wants to know how to save a marriage on the brink of divorce, there’s not much I can do.